 Turns out there’s been a 25.2% increase in the Hispanic population in Kentucky.

-Shelbyville took the number one over all spot for the largest Hispanic population in Kentucky for 2018.
+Oak Grove took the number one over all spot for the largest Hispanic population in Kentucky for 2019.

 Read on below to see how we crunched the numbers and how your town ranked.